Don’t Let the Perfect Hire Slip Thru Your Fingers

 I can help you with candidate drop-off, by looking at the vulnerable points when commitment is either secured or lost.

 This is your company’s opportunity to make a first and lasting impression.
 Candidates are eager to get a read on your company compared to the other places they are interviewing, so they look intently for clues in what you say and how you act.
-This includes how long it takes to schedule an interview, how much time they sit in the lobby, how friendly and conscientious your people are.
+This includes how long it takes to schedule an interview, if the interview starts on time, how friendly and conscientious your people are.

 Get the first impressions right and you’ve already come a long way in distinguishing yourself from the competition.